This is the story of how Hartley’s became the largest jam manufacturer in the world. It remains the leading brand of jam in Britain.

-Hartley owned some fruit farms, and enjoyed good relations with independent farmers he contracted.
+Hartley owned some fruit farms, and enjoyed good relations with contracted independent farmers.
 Fruit would be boiled into jam within a day of being picked.
 Exclusively English fruit was used in all jam production.
 Blackcurrants were sourced mainly from Cambridgeshire, and raspberries and strawberries came mainly from Kent and Somerset.

 Hartley was a Primitive Methodist, and applied his Christian principles to business.
 Inspired by Titus Salt (1804 – 1876), Hartley built a model village across 50 acres for his workers.
-Like other non-conformist denomination businessmen of the period, he introduced a profit sharing scheme for his workers.
+Like other non-conformist denomination businessmen of the period, he introduced a profit-sharing scheme for his workforce.
 Wages were above average and free medical care was provided.

 Hartley possibly suffered from what we would now classify as bipolar disorder.
 His biographer stated:

 He was subject to great fluctuations of mood and these tended to vary with his health.
 At times nothing could thwart his amazing energy or daunt his radiant optimism.
 But when his nerves were badly worn or he was visited with the severe oppression on the top of his head, to which his friends at one period of his life so often heard him allude, this buoyancy gave way to depression and weariness.